Free Trade Agreements

 How U.S. Textile and Apparel Companies Benefit

-Through duty elimination, the U.S.-Chile FTA allows U.S. textile and apparel exporters to be more price-competitive in the Chilean market when competing with domestic suppliers and with third country suppliers that do not have duty benefits.
+Through duty elimination, the U.S.-Chile FTA (USCFTA) allows U.S. textile and apparel exporters to be more price-competitive in the Chilean market when competing with domestic suppliers and with third country suppliers that do not have duty benefits.
 Through the elimination of a variety of non-tariff barriers, the FTA further opens the Chilean market to U.S. products.
 The FTA affords substantial benefits in a broad range of service sectors; enhances the protection of intellectual property; facilitates U.S. investments through predictable access and a stable business environment; and provides for open and fair government procurement.

 Qualifying Products/Rules of Origin